 Today I’m talking anything and everything about how to store breast milk after pumping.
 I’m sure you’re on the edge of your seat.

-But in all seriousness, storing, thawing and everything that includes caring for our expressed milk is an important job.
+But in all seriousness, storing, thawing and everything that includes caring for our expressed milk is an important job and one of many pumping tips that you need to familiarize yourself with.

 And besides, pumping is a lot of not-so-fun work, so knowing what to do with that milk once you’ve pumped it is important.